Skip to Main Content

 • Improve the effectiveness of the CIT/LIT programs by establishing clear and concise goals.

-• Ensure CITs/LITs provide care to our campers that reflect the standards and guidelines of HOC's Child Care Practices.
+• Ensure CITs/LITs provide care to our campers that reflects the standards and guidelines of HOC's Child Care Practices.

 • Create and execute CIT/LIT programming that is age-appropriate, productive, and fun.

-• Communicate with all CIT/LITs prior to their camp arrival.
+• Communicate with all CITs prior to their camp arrival.

 • Facilitate or delegate all CIT/LIT activities, theory/development, and mentor sessions.